LIGHTYEAR: Using Modularity to Scale BGP Control Plane Verification: Approach Overview

+\textbf{Output:} As in the previous example, \tool\ returns a concrete counterexample for each failed propagation check and no-interference check.
+For example, if R3's import policy does not properly strip the community \texttt{100:1} from accepted routes, then \tool\ will produce a concrete example illustrating this fact, allowing the user to easily understand and localize the error.

 In summary, \tool's approach to control-plane verification leverages the modular structure that is already present in the network configurations.
 By requiring the user to make this structure explicit through a set of local invariants at each location, \tool\ soundly reduces checking an end-to-end network property to a set of checks that each pertain to a single BGP import or export filter.
+We formalize our approach and prove its correctness in Sections~\ref{sec:algo-safety} and \ref{sec:algo-liveness}.

 This approach has numerous benefits over the prior, monolithic approaches.
 First, our approach is highly scalable, since the number of checks is linear in the number of edges in the BGP network graph.
-Second, \tool's modular checks provide an extremely strong guarantee, covering both all possible external route announcements from neighbors and all possible failure scenarios.
+Second, \tool's modular checks provide a very strong guarantee.
+For both safety and liveness properties, the approach handles all possible external route announcements from neighbors.
+For safety properties, it additionally provides resilience to arbitrary failures "for free," since it proves that "bad" routes are not received without making any assumptions about the paths that they might traverse.
 Third, the modular approach naturally supports incremental verification when a node is updated: only the local checks pertaining to that node must be re-checked.
 Finally, modularity has large benefits for error localization and understanding: the failure of a local check directly pinpoints the erroneous import or export filter and the local invariant that it fails to satisfy.